MuhammadXcode/reactnd-project-myreads-starter/README.md

 ├── public
 │   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
+├── components
+│   ├── Book.js # Book component, You may change if you wish.
+    ├── Search.js # Search Icon, You may change if you wish.
+│   └── Shelf.js # Shelf component, You may change if you wish.
 └── src
     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.